 Edward W. Oliphant

-Edward W. Oliphant serves as chief financial officer of the Regional Transportation Authority and the Nashville Metropolitan Transit Authority.
-Prior to his appointment at MTA in October 2002, Oliphant was the director of finance at Private Business Inc. in Brentwood, Tenn.
-Oliphant is a certified public accountant and has more than 20 years of professional experience in accounting and finance.
+Edward W. Oliphant serves as chief financial officer of the Nashville Metropolitan Transit Authority and the Regional Transportation Authority.
+He served as interim MTA/RTA CEO for five months from April 1 through August 24, 2014.
+Prior to joining the transit authorities in October 2002, Oliphant was the director of finance at Private Business Inc. in Brentwood, Tenn.
+Oliphant is a certified public accountant and has more than 30 years of professional experience in accounting and finance.
 He obtained a Bachelor of Science degree in business administration with a major in accounting from the University of Tennessee at Knoxville, graduating with high honors.